boxsome/Python-Projects/README.md

 Using this as a resource for coding in a "pythonic" style: http://docs.python-guide.org/

-IDE I am using is Jetbrain's PyCharm on a Windows machine
+IDE I am using is Jetbrain's PyCharm on a Windows machine.

 ## Credits